Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Graph Neural Network.md

       <img src="src/2.2.80.png" width="400">
     - Solution 2: Add layers that do not pass messages
-      - A GNN doesn't necessarily only contain GNN layers. i.e. we can add MLPlayers (applied to each node) before and after GNN layers, as pre-process and post-process layers.
+      - A GNN doesn't necessarily only contain GNN layers. i.e. we can add MLP layers (applied to each node) before and after GNN layers, as pre-process and post-process layers.

       <img src="src/2.2.79.png" width="500">